 Separating items into categories also makes it easy to see what I’m working with so I can choose appropriate bins to corral each category.

 And speaking of which…

 4. Corral like items.

-Take your categorized items and find a way to store each category neatly and in a way that is easily accessible.
-This doesn’t mean you have to go out and buy a bunch of fancy bins.
-I always start with what I have in my house.
-Get creative.
 I’ve used shoe boxes and diaper boxes wrapped in pretty paper to store things in some spaces.
-Add pretty tape to otherwise boring bins.
+I’ve added pretty tape to otherwise boring bins.
 Getting organized (in a pretty way!) definitely does not have to be expensive!

 To take it one step further, I often put bins inside of bins.
 This helps control the clutter even more because each item has a specific spot.
-I know when I take it out and use it, it has its own space to go back to and I’m more likely to put it there.
+I know when I take items out and use them, they have their own space to go back to and I’m more likely to put everything back correctly.

 (Within the boxes in my craft closet, I used a bunch of smaller vessels to corral items like glue, paper clips, rubber bands, and dry erase markers.)